Packing for an extended trip? Packing for long-term travel? Don’t know where to start?

 - Massage ball

 If you get nothing else out of this post, at least take this with you… pack light!
 Everyone has the urge to pack a lot of things.
-There’s a scenario for everything you own to have a purpose on your trip.
+I get it, there’s a scenario for everything you own to have a purpose on your trip.

-Looking for more long term travel resources?
+Looking for more long-term travel resources?
 Read next: